Gruppe0809/FuelFinder/README.md

 ## Motivation

-Recent geopolitical turmoil — most notably the escalation of the Iran conflict in early 2026 — has pushed oil prices sharply higher.
+Recent geopolitical turmoil, most notably the escalation of the Iran conflict in early 2026, has pushed oil prices sharply higher.
 Brent crude crossed $100 a barrel for the first time since 2022, and European pump prices climbed steadily from February through May, with diesel outpacing petrol.

 For DACH drivers, this means a much wider gap between cheap and expensive stations: 15–30 cents per litre between neighbouring forecourts is now routine, and the spread is far larger between Autobahn service areas and rural stations, or across borders.
 A weekly commuter with a 50 L tank can easily waste several hundred euros a year by stopping at the wrong one.